keu/docs/guides/dag-best-practices.md

     )
 ```

 Keeping the query in the DAG file like this makes the DAG harder to read and maintain.
-Instead, in the following DAG `template_searchpath` is set in the DAG instantiation and then calls in a file named `covid_state_query.sql` into the PostgresOperator instantiation:
+In the following DAG, the DAG-level configuration includes `template_searchpath` and the `PostgresOperator` specifies a `covid_state_query.sql` file that contains the same query as in the previous example:

 ```python
 from airflow import DAG